s-weil/bench-curl-rs/README.md

 # bench-curl-rs

-Statistics-driven benchmarking of a http-webapp in Rust.
+Statistics-driven benchmarking of http-webapp, in Rust.